NotFam/red-burn-marks/README.md

 # red-burn-marks
-makes the burn marks red like they used to be when beat saber was in beta
+Makes the burn marks red like they used to be when beat saber was in beta